CaringalML/ESEEDS-An-Automated-Agricultural-Seed-Vending-Machine/README.md

 # ESEEDS: An Automated Agricultural Seeds Vending Machine
 This project was developed by Martin Lawrence M. Caringal in fulfillment of the requirements for the Bachelor of Science in Information Technology.
-It consists of both hardware and software interfaces and utilizes the principles of the Internet of Things (IoT).
+It integrates both hardware and software interfaces, leveraging the principles of the Internet of Things (IoT).

-The software includes a web server built with vanilla PHP for the admin user interface, which features an inventory management system for tracking products, as well as real-time monitoring of the vending machine.
-Additionally, SMS notifications are enabled using a GSM module, allowing remote monitoring and price updates.
+The software component includes a web server built with vanilla PHP, providing an admin user interface for inventory management and real-time monitoring of a vending machine.
+The system also incorporates SMS notifications through a GSM module, enabling remote monitoring and dynamic price updates.

-The hardware features an Arduino Mega microcontroller with an Ethernet shield, a coin changer, and an uninterruptible power supply (UPS) for continuous operation.
-An EEPROM is also used to store critical data, ensuring high availability and data retention even during power interruptions.
+The hardware setup features an Arduino Mega microcontroller paired with an Ethernet shield, a coin changer, and an uninterruptible power supply (UPS) to ensure continuous operation.
+An EEPROM module is used to store essential data, maintaining availability and integrity even during power interruptions.

-This project was developed between 2020 and 2021.
+This project was implemented between 2020 and 2021 and deployed in a real-world setting at a client’s agricultural store.
+Its implementation contributed to a 30% increase in store sales, demonstrating its practical value and impact in a commercial environment.

 ## Vending Operations